 If ever a plant had looks that were deceiving, it is the pitcher plant.
-Exotic in appearance, pitcher plants have proven themselves to be amazingly adaptive to less-than-ideal growing situations.
-Whether you're intrigued by their distinctive beauty or simply looking for an out-of-the-ordinary plant to add to your garden, here's what you need to know about pitcher plants.
+Exotic in appearance, these plants have proven themselves to be amazingly adaptive to less-than-ideal growing situations.
+Whether you're intrigued by their distinctive beauty or simply looking for an out-of-the-ordinary plant to add to your garden, here's a comprehensive list of pitcher plant facts.

 Inside that pitcher, Avent says, are some good-smelling compounds.
 When those substances mix with water, they attract insects.
-The insects then crawl in, slip down the slick insides, fall in, drown, and dissolve.
-The pitcher plant uses the insects as fertilizer.
+This is where the idea of a "carniverous pitcher plant" comes in -- insects crawl in, slip down the slick insides, fall in, drown, and dissolve.
+The plant then uses the insects as fertilizer.
 "It's very clever on the plant's part; they really made lemonade out of lemons."

 Early plant explorers were convinced pitcher plants came from Mars because they are so out-of-this-world, Avent says.
 "Pitcher plants are one of the ultimate examples of adaptation," he says.
 "Along with their counterpart, the Venus flytrap, they're the things of great stories and great movies like Little Shop of Horrors."

 Pitcher plants are native from Canada all the way down to Florida and across Texas; a separate genus is found in Canada and a third on the West Coast.
 "They grow in areas that can be seasonally flooded but don't stay flooded for very long," Avent says.